France’s Working Holiday Visa for Australians

 If you’re an Australian aged between 18 and 35 years old, you could be eligible for a French working holiday visa!

-This visa lets you live in France for up to a year, and should allow you to work in the country to help fund your stay (although a supplementary work authorisation may be required).
+This visa lets you live in France for up to a year and work in the country to help fund your stay.
 Studying that is “incidental to the holiday” (such as taking some French language courses) is also permitted.

 Key facts about France